 Price must be consistent across your range and meet all requirements for your business.
 You need to price your product range at the correct level for the customers to be able to buy your products, and for them to gain value from them.
 This could mean pricing high or low - this very much depends upon your customer offering.

-You need to provide the right place for your customers to purchase your product, be that a physical store, a catalogue or an ecommerce website - or a combination.
+You need to provide the right place for your customers to purchase your product, be that a physical store, an ecommerce website - or a combination of the two.

 Once you have a product - at the right price, in a place where the customer can access it - you need to tell them about this and promote your business and your products.